Responding to a Letter of Intent

 Watch Out for "Lease Form" Language

-Your landlord's letter of intent may include a statement that the two of you will use a lease form prepared by the landlord, the landlord's management company, or the landlord's attorney.
-While this may seem like a benign detail, it can spell trouble ahead if the landlord thinks this means that you won't attempt to change the language of the lease clauses (which have been drafted to favor the landlord, naturally).
+Your landlord's LOI might include a statement that the two of you will use a lease form prepared by the landlord, the landlord's management company, or the landlord's attorney.
+While this might seem like a benign detail, it can spell trouble ahead if the landlord thinks this means that you won't attempt to change the language of the lease clauses (which have been drafted to favor the landlord, naturally).
 Once you relinquish your right to bargain, you've given up everything.

 Get Professional Help